beckn/beckn-onix/docs/demo_walkthrough.md

 - In the prompt that comes up, choose setting up a new network.

 ```
-Beckn ONIX is a platform that helps you quickly launch and configure beckn-enabled networks.
+Beckn-ONIX is a platform that helps you quickly launch and configure beckn-enabled networks.

 What would you like to do?
 1. Join an existing network